satya32/E-Commerce-Books-Store/README.md

 # E-Commerce-Books-Store
-This is E-Commerce WebApp and  is used to purchase new books as well as to sold their own old books usinf this app easily.To design Front-end using Html,Css,Js and Bootstrap-5 ,and in Backend using Java,Jsp,Servlet,and JSTL.
+This is E-Commerce WebApp and  is used to purchase new books as well as to sold their own old books usinf this app easily.To design Front-end using Html,Css,Js and Bootstrap-5 ,and in Backend using JAVA,JSP,Servlet,and JSTL.